greendevio/greendev/README.md

 > There was this thing called modularity once. (https://twitter.com/mfeathers/status/1114925378752016384)

-Frameworks and Tools that are known to help you with modularity - like OSGi in the Java space for decades - are getting the blame for being too comlicated, not worth the pain etc. (Shooting the messenger)
+In the past, frameworks and tools that are known to help you with modularity - like OSGi in the Java space for decades - are getting the blame for being too comlicated, not worth the pain etc. (Shooting the messenger)

+__Instead, we propose a value-driven approach to sustainable software development.
+We call this GreenDev.__

 ## Values